bmc/classutil/index.md

 ### Finding all classes that implement an interface, directly or indirectly

 Being able to locate all classes that implement an interface or extend an abstract class is sometimes useful.
-Perhaps you're implementing a plugin capability, and you want to discover all concrete classes that implement some plugin interface, for instance.
-ClassUtil provides a special utility method for that:
+For example, if you're implementing a plugin capability, you may need to discover all concrete classes that implement your plugin interface.
+The `ClassFinder` companion object provides a special utility function for that:

     import org.clapper.classutil
     import java.io.File